uom-resquant/modelling_book/docs/07_regression_III.md

 ## [1] 0.4083445
 ```

 You see here that, essentially, you have only two independent variables (city size and unemployment) but three slope coefficients.
-In this case, the test for the interaction effect is very small, suggesting there is no such interaction.
-The $R^2$ barely changes.
+In this case, the test for the interaction effect is not big, and the $R^2$ barely changes, so we might conclude that there is no such association.
+But, the interaction coefficient is still positive: the association between unemployment and violence is stronger in larger cities.

 <details>